Kate-217/pands_project/README.md

 To get to know my project, please ensure that you have Python and [Visual Studio Code](https://code.visualstudio.com/) installed.
 I worked on my analysis using **Jupyter Notebook**, but you can use a different editor to open it.

+The Jupyter Notebook contains cells with Python code and cells with Markdown text where I added comments during the analysis.

 To open my project with **Google colab** you can use the [link](https://colab.research.google.com/github/Kate-217/pands_project/blob/main/iris.ipynb) that was generated with [Open in Colab](https://openincolab.com/).

 It is necessary to install additional modules such as Numpy, Pandas, Matplotlib, and Seaborn.
 One of the easiest ways to obtain them is by installing [Anaconda](https://www.anaconda.com/download).